Interview answer drill

 • Accidentally re-providing a root service in a component

-• Breaking caches or auth state via lazy-loaded module providers
+• Breaking caches or auth state via lazy-loaded module or route providers

 • Assuming “service = singleton” without checking injector scope